wolberine/docs/markdown/reference/cloud/python-sdk.md

 ### Credentials

-The `Credentials` object stores most of the credentials required to make remote calls in the Hologram SDK.
+The `Credentials` object stores the credentials required to make remote calls to the Hologram Cloud.
-You will require the 4 character cloud id and cloud key of your device.
-Please refer to [this guide](/docs/guide/connect/device-management#hologram-cloud-credentials) for more details.
+It requires the 4 character shared id and 4 character shared key of your Hologram Device.
+For instructions on finding your shared id and shared key, please refer to
+[this guide](/docs/guide/connect/device-management#hologram-cloud-credentials) for more details.

 **Properties:**

-* `cloud_id` (string) -- The 4 character cloud id obtained from your dashboard.
+* `cloud_id` (string) -- The 4 character shared id obtained from your dashboard.
-* `cloud_key` (string) -- The 4 character cloud key obtained from your dashboard.
+* `cloud_key` (string) -- The 4 character shared key obtained from your dashboard.

 #### .Credentials(cloud_id, cloud_key)